 The Asus Zenfone 3 Deluxe is being touted as the world's first full-metal unibody phone with an invisible antenna design, and that's technically true.

-It measures 156.4 x 77.4 x 7.5 mm, which doesn't make it as thin as the Nexus 6P (7.3mm thin), but it's close and, when testing it, it felt better than the thicker, non-Deluxe Zenfone 3 (7.7mm thin) that’s never coming to the West.
+The Zenfone 3 Deluxe measures 156.4 x 77.4 x 7.5 mm, which doesn't make it as thin as the ultra-thin (7.3mm thin), but it's close and, when testing it, this phone felt better than the thicker, non-Deluxe Zenfone 3 (7.7mm thin) that’s never coming to the West.

-I had a big problem with Zenfone 2's top-mounted power button, which I described as "squishy."
-I'm happy to report than while the Zenfone 3 Deluxe side-mounted buttons feel a bit shallow, they’re at least clicky.
-This is all the more important now because the Deluxe camera can be launched by hitting the volume down button twice when the phone is asleep.
+Its side-mounted power button and volume rocker feel a bit shallow, but they’re at least clicky.
+This is all the more important than ever because the Deluxe camera can be launched by hitting the volume down button twice when the phone is asleep.